ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 *10. Onboarding Is Everybody's Responsibility*

 Your team is continuously creating tribal knowledge, be it how to start a service, or how code patterns are used across your codebase.
 There are two ways to deal with this: you can do nothing, and on a daily basis you'll increase the size of the knowledge gap for new employees, or you can actively work on converting siloed tribal knowledge into scalable documentation for current and future employees.
 For obvious reasons, I recommend the latter. is means everyone should always be asking themselves, How can I document what I've just created/learned/discovered?
-And when you have new employees who come across something that they can t find in your knowledge base, it's up to them to seek out an answer and document it.
+And when you have new employees who come across something that they can't find in your knowledge base, it's up to them to seek out an answer and document it.

 ## Tech Debt

 San Francisco's Golden Gate Bridge is made out of steel, which is not actually golden in color.
 The bridge is painted, and maintaining the iconic color of the bridge is so important to San Franciscans that they paint it continuously (ctohb.com/painting).
 Once repainting is finished, the process immediately restarts. is form of continuous investment or perpetual maintenance is what's required to keep the most important and sophisticated systems performing to expectations, from the Golden Gate Bridge to your team's software project.
-Only for your project, the maintenance doesn t require paint buckets; it comes in the form of technical debt.
+Only for your project, the maintenance doesn't require paint buckets; it comes in the form of technical debt.

 Every feature a software development team delivers brings with it some level of need for future work, or debt.
 That debt can take the form of bugs that need fixing, fast-follows to the feature to deliver incremental customer value, or sloppiness in the code that should be fixed to improve maintainability, performance, or security.
 A certain amount of debt naturally accrues even if your team is out on vacation: security vulnerabilities in dependent software are found, packages go out of date, new versions of tools are released, third-party APIs are deprecated or changed, etc. Debt is unavoidable and you need to account for it.